Key Takeaways

 SenderScore

 Think of Sender Score as a credit score for your email sending IP address.
 Operated by Validity, this tool provides a score from 0 to 100 that reflects your sender reputation.
 A higher score means your reputation is better, and mailbox providers are more likely to trust your emails.
 You can look up your IP address for free and get a report that shows how you stack up.
 It’s a quick and easy way to get a snapshot of your IP’s health and is often one of the first places marketers look when diagnosing deliverability issues.
-The Sender Score Reputation Network is a valuable resource for any serious sender.
+The

 Google Postmaster Tools